sukovanej/effect-http/README.md

 For these cases, `effect-http` provides error types and corresponding creational functions we can use in the error rail of the handler effect.

-##### 4xx

-- 400 `HttpError.badRequest` - _client make an invalid request_
-- 401 `HttpError.unauthorizedError` - _invalid authentication credentials_
-- 403 `HttpError.forbiddenError` - _authorization failure_
-- 404 `HttpError.notFoundError` - _cannot find the requested resource_
-- 409 `HttpError.conflictError` - _request conflicts with the current state of the server_
-- 415 `HttpError.unsupportedMediaTypeError` - _unsupported payload format_
-- 429 `HttpError.tooManyRequestsError` - _the user has sent too many requests in a given amount of time_

-##### 5xx

-- 500 `HttpError.internalHttpError` - _internal server error_
-- 501 `HttpError.notImplementedError` - _functionality to fulfill the request is not supported_
-- 502 `HttpError.badGatewayError` - _invalid response from the upstream server_
-- 503 `HttpError.serviceunavailableError` - _server is not ready to handle the request_
-- 504 `HttpError.gatewayTimeoutError` - _request timeout from the upstream server_

 #### Example API with conflict API error

 Let's see it in action and implement the mentioned user management API.
 The